saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 A first approach is to concentrate the investment bet in one risky asset.
 This approach is speculative and very likely to be inefficient.

 When all assets are similar in terms of risk and reward, a better approach is to aim for perfect diversification and invest the same amount in each risky asset.
+This the so-called equal weighting approach.

 Another popular approach is to set weights relatively to the total market value of the risky assets.
 It implies overweighting stocks of big firms and underweighting stocks of small firms.

 ***
-These are only examples of the large number of possible approaches to set portfolio weights.
+These are only a few examples of the large number of possible approaches to define  portfolio weights.

 For us, the important conclusion to remember is that to avoid extreme losses, it is definitely not a good idea to put all your eggs in one basket.
-And, once you agree to invest in several assets, you will need to decide on the portfolio weights to determine how much of the total investment budget is allocated to each of the assets.

 ***

-# Video 3: The portfolio return (word count: 603)
+# Video 3: The portfolio return

 Analyzing the portfolio weights reveals the investment bets.
 The larger the weight of an asset in the portfolio, the more influential it will be in determining the future value of the portfolio.
 When studying this impact, investors typically do not analyze the change in the investment value in absolute terms, but in relative terms.
 This leads them to compute simple returns, defined as the change in value over the period, relatively to the initial value.

 ***
 The simple return is thus the final value minus the initial value, divided by the initial value.

 As an example, suppose the initial value is 100 USD, the final value is 120 USD.
-Then the return on that investment equals 20%.
+Then the return on that investment equals 20%, obtained by taking the difference between 120 and 100 USD and dividing it by 100.

 ***

-In the slide you see how we can apply this definition for computing portfolio returns.
-This involves thus three steps.
+In the slide I show you how we can apply this definition for computing portfolio returns.
+This involves three steps.
 First, for the initial date, we need to compute the total value invested as the sum of the values of the different investments.
-Second, for the final date, we need to sum the end-of period values of the investments to obtain the final portfolio value.
-Then, as the third step, we can compute the portfolio return as the percentage change of the final value compared to the initial value.
+Second, for the final date, we have to sum the final values of the individual investments to obtain the final portfolio value.
+Then, we can compute the portfolio return as the percentage change of the final value compared to the initial value.

 ***

-As an example, we consider here a 2-asset portfolio that invests 200 USD in asset 1 and 300 USD in asset 2.
+As an example, let us consider a 2-asset portfolio that invests 200 USD in asset 1 and 300 USD in asset 2.
 The end value is 180 and 330 USD.

-We thus find that the total initial portfolio value is 500 USD, while the total end value is 510 USD.
-Then the simple return on the portfolio is the 10 USD change in value, divided by the initial 500USD invested, yield a return of 2%.
+If we sum the values, we find that the total initial value of the portfolio is 500 USD, while the total final value is 510 USD.
+It follows that the simple return on the portfolio is the 10 USD change in value, divided by the initial 500USD invested, which gives us a return of 2%.

 ***

-A disadvantage of this calculation method using total initial and final portfolio values is that it does not show how the portfolio weights determine the portfolio return.
+A disadvantage of this calculation method is that it does not show how the portfolio weights determine the portfolio return.

 Let us therefore consider a different formula, in which the portfolio return is computed as the weighted average of the returns of the underlying assets.

 Its calculation proceeds also in three steps.
 First, the initial weights of the positions are computed.
 Secondly, the return on each of the individual positions is determined.
 Then, in the third step, the portfolio return is computed as the sum over the products between the initial weights and the corresponding returns.

 ***

-Let us now apply this formula to our example portfolio with two assets.
+In the slide you see how to apply this formula to compute the return for our example portfolio with two assets.

-We thus first compute the portfolio weights at the beginning of the period.
-Since the first asset’s value is 200 USD and the total value invested is 500USD, the initial weight of asset 1 is 40%.
-The weight of asset 2 is 60%.
+We  first compute the initial portfolio weights.
+Since the initial value of the first asset is 200 USD and the total value invested is 500USD, the initial weight of asset 1 is 40%.
+The remainder of 60% is then weight of asset 2.

 Then, in a second step, we need to compute the returns for each of the assets.
-For asset 1, we obtain that the individual return -10%, while for asset 2, the returns is  +10%.
+For asset 1, we obtain that the individual return is -10%, while for asset 2, the return  is  +10%.

-Combining those results, we can compute the portfolio return by summing over the weights multiplied by their respective returns.
-The first term is 40% times -10%, and thus -4%.
-The second term is 60% times 10% and thus +6%.
+Finally, we can combine those results and compute the portfolio return by summing over the weights multiplied by their respective returns.
+The first term is the weight of 40% times the returns of -10%, which gives us  -4%.
+The second term is the weight of asset 2, 60% times its return of 10%, which gives us +6%.

-The sum of both terms is the portfolio return of 2%, which is exactly the same number as obtained before, using the formula for the percentage change in portfolio value.
+Adding -4% and  +6% gives us the portfolio return of 2%, which is exactly the same number as obtained before.

 ***
-In formula notation, the portfolio return thus equals the weighted average of the individual returns.
-The corresponding code in R is simple.
-It just involves a summation of the element in the vector obtained by multiplying the vector of portfolio weights with the vector of returns.
+The next interactive exercises put this theory in practice.
+We will compute the portfolio return using a summation over the vector obtained by multiplying the vector of initial portfolio weights with the vector of returns.

 ***

-The next interactive exercises put this theory in practice.

 # Video 4: The PerformanceAnalytics package (word count: 403)

 ***

-At this point you know the ins and outs of computing a portfolio return over a single period running from a starting date to an ending date.
+At this point you know the ins and outs of computing a portfolio return over a single period running from a start date to an end date.

-In practice, we will need to compute the returns over many periods.
+In practice, we will need to compute the returns for many periods.
 In fact, the longer the history of returns, the more information we have about the underlying portfolio performance.

 ***

 Real-life analysis of portfolio returns thus requires a loop over the different dates.
-In this video, I will show you how to do this in a computationally convenient way using the R package PerformanceAnalytics.
-This is the go-to package for analyzing portfolio return in R and has been written by two quants from the city of Chicago: Peter Carl and Brian Peterson.
+In this video, I will show you how to do this using the R package PerformanceAnalytics.
+This is the go-to package for analyzing portfolio returns in R and has been written by two quants from the city of Chicago: Peter Carl and Brian Peterson.

 ***

-Alright.
-Our problem to solve is thus to compute the portfolio returns over different periods.
-To obtain this time series of portfolio returns, we will be using two functions in R, namely: the function Return.calculate and the function Return.portfolio.
+So, how to compute the time series of portfolio returns in R. Well, this is made easy by using two functions in R, namely: the function Return.calculate and the function Return.portfolio.

 ***

-The input data for the function Return.calculate is the time series of end-of-period prices of the different investments.
-This should come as an object of the xts-time series class, meaning that the rows are ordered in time, with dates that are preferably indicated as YEAR YEAR YEAR YEAR dash MONTH MONTH dash DAY DAY.
+The main argument for the function Return.calculate is the time series of end-of-period prices of the different investments.
+This should come as an object of the xts-time series class, meaning that the rows are ordered in time.
+The corresponding dates are preferably indicated as YEAR YEAR YEAR YEAR dash MONTH MONTH dash DAY DAY.

-The function Return.calculate transforms the time series of prices into a time series of returns.
-Each observation is the percentage change in value over that period.
-The first row consists of NA’s.
-The returs are thus not available for the first date, because they cannot be computed, since there is no previous price available to compare with the current price.
+By default, the function Return.calculate transforms the time series of prices into a time series of returns, where each observation is the percentage change in value over that period.

+Note that the first row of the obtained return data consists of NA’s.
+This means that for the first date the returns are not available.
+This is normal, since for the first date, there is no previous price available to compare with the current price.
 This first row can thus be removed, as shown on the slide.

 ***

-To compute the time series of portfolio returns, we also need to set the portfolio weights.
-There are several options.
-The default option is to set only the initial weights for the first date and then have the subsequent weights be defined by the price dynamics.
-The alternative is to pursue a dynamic approach to portfolio allocation.
-The action of buying and selling assets to actively change the portfolio weights is called rebalancing.
+As such we have the time series of returns on the individual investments.
+To compute the time series of portfolio returns, we also need to define the time series of initial portfolio weights.
+There are several possibilities.
+The default choice is to set only the initial weights for the first date and then have the subsequent weights be automatically determined by the price dynamics.

+The alternative is to pursue a dynamic approach to portfolio allocation, in which the action of buying and selling assets to actively change the portfolio weights is called rebalancing.

 ***

-Given the returns and the weights, we can then compute the time series of portfolio returns using the function Return.portfolio.
-This is a powerful function, with at least three arguments that we need to specify: the return data argument, the weights argument and the rebalancing argument defining whether and how frequent the portfolio needs to be rebalanced.
+Given the returns and portfolio weights, we can then finally compute the time series of portfolio returns using the function Return.portfolio.
+This is a powerful function, with at least three arguments that need to be specified: the return data argument, the weights argument and the rebalancing argument defining whether and how frequent the portfolio needs to be rebalanced.

-In the exercises, we will see more details about each of these arguments.
+Without going in the details, let’s go to the exercises and learn by doing about these arguments.